Adaptable MRI Technology

 First, scaling down and opening the MRI device: one way to achieve this goal is to leverage magnetic field strength orders of magnitude lower than today's MRI devices known to be particularly heavy and expensive, along with extreme siting requirements, costs, as well as a limited access for patients.

 Second, enhancing the flexibility of MRI: the AMT lab aims to develop methods and instruments that perform in heterogeneous environments and compensate for the impeded signal sensitivity naturally available at lower magnetic fields.

-The AMT lab research focuses on four different areas:
+The Adaptable MRI Technology lab's research focuses on four different areas: